davidadeola/davidadeola.com/src/posts/blog/team-management.md

 ## 🚀 Boosting Productivity: How to Effectively Manage a Technical Team! 🖥️💪

 Are you a manager looking to bring out the best in your technical team?
 Look no further!
-Check out this informative article by davidadeola.com on how to manage a technical team effectively and skyrocket their productivity! 🚀📈
+Check out this informative article by davidadeola.com on how to manage a technical teasm effectively and skyrocket their productivity! 🚀📈

 In this article, you'll discover top-notch strategies and practical tips for managing your technical team like a pro.
 Here's a quick rundown of the key points to keep in mind: